microcurse/advent-of-code/README.md

 # Advent of Code 2022

-Work shown for Advent of Code 2022.
+Work for Advent of Code 2022